 - personal hunting guide (one guide per one hunter);

 A hunting guide is responsible for bringing a hunter to the trophy animal within a gunshot range (e.g. in a Brown Bear hunt an animal should be shot at from a distance of 656 feet/200 meters or less).
 During the hunt the guide handles all safety-related issues.
 The guide pretreats the trophy according to the hunter’s taste and takes pictures if requested.
 A guide stays with a hunter throughout the hunt.
 All guides are experienced in facilitating the visiting hunters.
 Most of the guides are professional hunters themselves.

-The outfitter supervises a hunt, assigns guides to the hunters, schedules the hunt and monitors trophy processing.
-The outfitter provides means of communication.
-The outfitter is responsible for all safety issues related with the hunting tour, he handles the first-aid kit.
-The outfitter can also take responsibility of a hunting guide and act as one.
+The outfitter supervises a hunt, assigns guides to the hunters, schedules the hunt, and monitors trophy processing.
+The outfitter provides a means of communication.
+The outfitter is responsible for all safety issues related to the hunting tour, he handles the first-aid kit.
+The outfitter can also take responsibility for a hunting guide and act as one.

 A cook is responsible for providing the hunters and staff members with three meals a day (including bagged lunches for hunters).

 An Okhotsk representative is responsible for communications with the base camp, transfers of the hunting group to/from the hunting area, hunters’ in-town accommodation, transfers to/from Okhotsk airport.

 Hunting service (including one sheep trophy fee ) $12000